Christian Walker Player Props: Diamondbacks vs. Cardinals

-After going 1-for-4 with a double in his last game, Christian Walker and the Arizona Diamondbacks face the St. Louis Cardinals (who will hand the ball to Adam Wainwright) at 9:40 PM ET on Monday.
+After going 2-for-4 with a home run and an RBI in his most recent game, Christian Walker and the Arizona Diamondbacks face the St. Louis Cardinals (who will start Steven Matz) at 9:40 PM ET on Tuesday.

 Christian Walker Game Info & Props vs. the Cardinals